veracity/veracity-documentation/sections/identity/new-login-url.md

 ## Deadline
 <span style="color:red;font-weight:bolder;">**July 1st, 2021**</span><br/>
-Note that in order to keep SSO for your service, we recommend that you make this change before **April 10th**.
-On this date, we will switch to a new logon page using Azure AD B2C, and users of services still using login.microsoftonline.com will get a secondary logon prompt if they navigate between services that have changed and those that have not.
+We have switched to a new logon page using Azure AD B2C, and users of services still using login.microsoftonline.com will get a secondary logon prompt if they navigate between services that have changed and those that have not.

 ## Changes required in different scenarios:
 ### Apps using Client Credentials grant type